-- Investigate a variety of local, state, national and international issues facing agriculture through classroom instruction. - Engage students in selecting, researching, planning, and presenting a local, state, national, or international agricultural issue relevant to the local community. - Demonstrate through the portfolio, presentation and questioning an understanding of the principles and fundamentals of agricultural issue analysis. - Connect agriculture students with professionals in the industry as they research and present their forum. - Increase the awareness of an agricultural issue at the local, state or national level through forum presentations. - Apply teamwork, leadership and communication skills for career success.
+- Investigate a variety of local, state, national and international issues facing agriculture through classroom instruction. - Engage students in the selection, research, planning and presentation of a local, state, national or international agricultural issue with relevance to the local community. - Demonstrate through the portfolio, presentation and questioning an understanding of the principles and fundamentals of agricultural issue analysis. - Connect agriculture students with professionals in the industry as they research and present their forum. - Increase the awareness of an agricultural issue at the local, state or national level through presentations of the forum. - Apply teamwork, leadership and communication skills for career success.